jhnbyrn/951-KLR-PAGES/dme_crank_sensor_hardware.md

 # DME crakshaft sensors

+Now we'll take a close look at the crankshaft sensors, the signals they produce, and what these signals are for.
+We'll discuss what the DME program does with them in simple terms but we won't look directly at any code just yet.
+There are plenty of concepts to get used to before the code can be understood clearly.

 ## Signal processing

 In order to create the spark and inject the fuel at just the right time, the DME needs to know the position of the crankshaft with a fair degree of accuracy (ideally to within a couple of degrees at worst).
 We usually measure this relative to top-dead-centre (TDC) for the cylinder that's about to fire next.
 Most interesting things happen *before* TDC, so we will use the acronym __BTDC__ to mean "before TDC".